 The program is led by representatives from Destination Melbourne, City of Melbourne, Transport for Victoria, Visit Victoria, Victoria Tourism Industry Council, the Professional Tour Guides Association, Travellers Aid Australia and the Committee for Melbourne.

 Five key factors were identified as having a significant impact on an outstanding visitor experience and journey.
 We focus on these pillars to help guide businesses in their delivery and development of positive and valuable visitor experiences.

 Find out why these businesses and organisations are Melbourne's leaders when it comes to the pillars behind Visitability.

 Sense of Welcome is the first impression a visitor gets of a destination, service or product, including your website.
 Visitability is about ensuring your visitors feel highly valued, and the connection at each stage is warm, friendly, and – where possible – personalised.

 Visitors worldwide increasingly rely on modern technology to plan, book, travel to and share their holiday experiences.
 Ensuring businesses are visible online, and are using up to date technology, is critical to Melbourne’s relevance and ongoing success as a destination.
 For example, providing free, reliable WiFi is widely expected by today’s traveller.

-Integrated messaging, or the integrated provision of visitor services, aims to ensure that visitors receive consistent messaging and information from all aspects of their visit to provide a seamless experience.
+Communication aims to ensure that visitors receive consistent messaging and information from all aspects of their visit to provide a seamless experience.
 This factor is focused on three elements in particular; signage and way finding, printed and online products and key messaging.

 The role of Visitability is to advocate for transport networks, including public transport systems, to keep visitors' needs top of mind when delivering products and services, ensure that networks are easy and safe to navigate and that route and fare information can be easily found.